cecarson9/Team-4-Care-Management-And-Review/README.md

 ### Link
 https://www.pivotaltracker.com/n/projects/2678447
 ### Ordering
 The stories were ordered as they were because the databases needed to be set up first which explains the need for developing the entities and ER diagram first.
 Then the REST APIs need to be set up before any other features can be added to either the front or back end.
-The progress panel then will be next because the progress panel is the most essential aspect of the care management / review team.
-We then put an emphasis and priority on the Care Manager before anything appears on the patient side dashboard because the care managers need to be able to access and set anything up before assisting patients.
+The progress panel then will be next because the progress panel is the most essential aspect of the case management / review team.
+We then put an emphasis and priority on the Case Manager before anything appears on the agency manager side dashboard because the case managers need to be able to access and set anything up before assisting patients.
 ### Defintion of Ready
 1. Define Entities, Capture Relationships, and Design ER Diagram
     * As a Data Architect, I want to define the relevant entities and capture their relationships so that I can design an Entity-Relationship (ER) diagram for the system.